 Rates on savings bonds are roughly in line with interest rates on other safe savings vehicles, such as FDIC-insured bank accounts.
 Savings bonds are backed by the full faith and credit of the U.S. government, making the default risk on savings bonds relatively low.

-- Education expenses: Another potential benefit is the Education Tax Exclusion (or Education Savings Bond Program).
+Another potential benefit is the Education Tax Exclusion (or Education Savings Bond Program).
 If you cash in your bonds and use them for qualified higher education expenses, you may be able to exclude that income from taxes.
-Be sure to follow the rules regarding the type of expenses, income limits, and more that are detailed at the Savings Bond for Education site.
+Be sure to follow the rules regarding the type of expenses and income limits.

 Because they’re relatively safe, savings bonds don’t offer huge returns.
 As a result, you risk losing value after inflation, so savings bonds may be best for situations when you simply can’t afford any risk to principal.
 If you have a long time until you’ll use the money, it may make sense to at least investigate other options.